 Manage Your Weight with a Balanced Diet

 Having the motivation to stay a healthy weight is beneficial both to your self-esteem and well-being.
-The more that you really understand about what you eat and drink, and how it may impact on your health and vitality, is a good thing.
+The more that you really understand about what you eat and drink and how these make up a balanced diet, the better.
+Understanding how this balanced diet impacts on your health and vitality, is a good thing.

 You may have to reduce your calorie intake slightly and ensure that you keep active.
 Although it’s not a good idea to just follow ‘fad’ diets, and other miraculous weight-loss products as it can make it even harder to manage your weight over the long term.